2022-2023 USAP Field Season

 Supporting Stations: McMurdo Station

-The NASA / Columbia Scientific Balloon Facility (CSBF) provides the balloon platform and project oversight for balloon launches out of the facility on the Ross Ice Shelf.
-This season CSBF plans to launch three large balloons and one hand-held balloon.
+The NASA / Columbia Scientific Balloon Facility (CSBF) provides the balloon platform and project oversight for long-duration, high-altitude, balloon launches out of a facility on the Ross Ice Shelf.
 Launches are scheduled during December and may extend to early January.
-The "Payloads" consist of the science instruments, command, and control systems with solar or battery power units.
+The payloads consist of the science instruments, command, and control systems with solar or battery power units.
 The bulk of the data collected is stored on onboard hard drives, with a small amount of data sent by radio telemetry to the science team’s home institution.
-CSBF coordinates the integration and launch of the test flight hand-launched balloon payload LAURA (Long durAtion evalUation solaR hand lAunch).
+CSBF also coordinates the integration and launch of the test flight hand-launched balloon payload LAURA (Long durAtion evalUation solaR hand lAunch).
 The goal of LAURA is to test, validate, and raise the technology readiness level (TRL) of CSBF support equipment for future Science flights out of Antarctica and Sweden.

 Field Season Overview

 CSBF will launch the balloons from the Long Duration Balloon site around the beginning of December when the upper wind circulation wind is estimated to set up.
 CSBF operations will begin mid-October setting up the launch equipment and assisting with the assembly of the science instruments.
 Launch ready date will be early December to take advantage of the wind circulation.
 The balloons will ascend to an altitude of between 115kft to 130kft and float around the Antarctic continent returning to the McMurdo Station area usually in 8 to 15 days, in some cases longer.
 The balloons will then be terminated over a suitable location and recovered.